 Fantasy & Gothic Blog

-We are very excited to announce a new call for submissions which is now open!
+We're delighted to announce a new call for submissions which is now open!
+The theme is Asian Ghost Short Stories – a chance for writers of Asian heritage around the world to explore their culture of ghostly folklore and offer fresh stories.
 Please read through the details for submissions carefully before submitting your stories and make sure to include the project name in the subject of your email.

 *THE SUBMISSION WINDOW FOR THIS ANTHOLOGY IS NOW CLOSED*

 Our new release Terrifying Ghosts Short Stories is the latest instalment in our thriving series of Gothic Fantasy anthologies!
 The collection combines tales by modern authors with classic fiction from the genre, so fresh perspectives and frights accompany work by M.R.
 James, Edith Nesbit, Lafcadio Hearn, E.F.
 Benson and other such greats.
 Here to give a sneak peak of what to expect on the modern side, authors from the book share the inspiration behind their contributions...

 Our latest anthology Black Sci-Fi combines thrilling new and recent stories with early speculative and proto-science fiction by Black writers of an older tradition.
 With a foreword by Alex Award-winning novelist Temi Oh and an introduction by Sandra M. Grayson, alongside invaluable promotion and editorial support from Tia Ross and the Black Writers Collective, this is an anthology we’ve been especially excited to share!
 In celebration of the book’s hotly anticipated release in the US, authors from the collection reveal the inspiration behind their stories below.